 At the heart of this book lies a genuine attempt to try to understand the human experience Muhammad went through: from the revelations which sent him fleeing down Mount Hira to seek solace in the arms of his first wife Khadija, to exile, the founding of the Muslim community in Medina, his triumphant return to Mecca, and, finally, to death.
 Throughout all of this, Hazelton queries and questions in a way that will resonate with a non-academic audience trying to come to grips with the fastest-growing religion on the planet.
 It is a welcome antidote to the barrage of hatred and distortion to which Islam has been subjected since the early Bush years.
 In this sense, The First Muslim offers the opportunity for balance to be restored and for those of us who don’t subscribe to the extremes to regain the middle ground.

-Lesley Hazleton spoke with me over the phone from a windy, rainy day in Seattle, where she lives in and works from a houseboat on a lake in the city.
+Lesley Hazleton spoke with me over the phone on a windy, rainy day in Seattle, where she lives and works from a houseboat on a lake in the city.

 —Jamal Mahjoub for Guernica

 Guernica: In 2010, you began writing The Accidental Theologist, a blog which you describe as “an agnostic eye on religion, politics, and existence,” but which seems to mark the beginning of your interest in Islam.
 You wrote about the Sunni-Shia split and have now produced a biography of the Prophet Muhammad.
 This project keeps growing.

 Lesley Hazleton: It seemed a natural progression from After the Prophet.
 I had read several biographies in preparation for that book and in the earliest ones—Ibn Ishaq from Baghdad in the eighth century and al-Tabari from Baghdad in the ninth and tenth centuries—I was struck by the traditional Middle Eastern way of telling stories.
 It doesn’t have that straight, linear narrative a Western audience expects.